9.4.6 AoS periods, cancellations & transfers

 When an AoS is in force

-The AoS comes into force (i.e. the AoS period starts) on the day the person is granted the relevant visa, or on the day they enter Australia as the holder of the relevant visa, whichever occurs later.
+The AoS comes into force for a person (that is, the AoS period starts) on the day the person is granted the relevant visa, or on the day they enter Australia as the holder of the relevant visa, whichever occurs later.

 An AoS that has come into force in respect of a person remains in force until the end of the applicable AoS period in spite of any change of circumstances on the part of the person or their assurer.